-This Statement of Community Involvement (SCI) sets out how the community and other stakeholders will be consulted on local planning policy documents and planning applications.
-An addendum to this SCI has been prepared to set out the consultation requirement relating to South Essex planning documents.
+1. This Statement of Community Involvement (SCI) sets out how the community and other stakeholders will be consulted on local planning policy documents (including the Southend new Local Plan) and planning applications.

-General Principles of planning consultations
+General Principles of Planning Consultations

-1. We will apply some general principles to our planning consultations.
-Where consultations are being undertaken by others, we will expect them to apply these too.

-- Involvement will be open to all regardless of gender, faith, race, ethnicity, disability, sexuality and age. - We will continue to co-operate with neighbouring Councils and public bodies to ensure that strategic matters are appropriately addressed. - We will seek views of interested and affected parties as early as possible. - We will choose consultation processes by balancing available resources, cost and time constraints, and our level of discretion on the outcome. - Consultation publications will be clear and concise and avoid unnecessary jargon, without understating the complexities of any issue. - We will inform those who respond to a consultation of later stages in the process, where required.
+- 2. We will apply some general principles to our planning consultations.
+Where consultations are being undertaken by others, we will expect them to apply these too: - Involvement will be open to all regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex/ gender, and sexual orientation. - We will continue to co-operate with neighbouring Councils and public bodies to ensure that strategic matters are appropriately addressed. - We will seek views of interested and affected parties as early as possible. - We will choose consultation processes by balancing available resources, cost and time constraints, and our level of discretion on the outcome. - Consultation publications will be clear and concise and avoid unnecessary jargon, without understating the complexities of any issue. - We will inform those who respond to a consultation of later stages in the process, where required.